kbauer/emacs-myelisp-namespace-helper.el/README.md

       * when typed inside a string or comment, unless preceded by a backtick (`` ` ``) or quote (`'`) character, or
       * when inserted using `quoted-insert` (normally `C-q -`).

+  - Define a file variable `myelisp-namespace-helper-prefix` to override the default prefix.

 With this code, `prettify-symbols-mode` collapses the namespace prefix into a highlighted hyphen, mirroring the input method.